acjr1910/frisby/packages/core/README.md

 # @frisby/core

-Small set of FP core functions.
+Core FP functions.
+All functions are curried.

 ## Installing